DevShubam/DevShubam/README.md

 ### Hi there 👋

 ### I am Shubam Sharma.
-I am a 13 year old developer and filterlist maintainer from Ontario, Canada.

 I use Visual Studio Code to write code, and I use Github and Gitlab to host it.

 I make things like: Websites, Browser Extensions, Userscripts, AdBlock Filters and more.